zx1239856/hugo-theme-console-dark/README.md

 A minimal, responsive and light theme for Hugo inspired by Linux console.
 Modified from [hugo-theme-console](https://github.com/mrmierzejewski/hugo-theme-console.git) to add support for dark mode and sticky footer.

+## Update
++ (2021-03-11) Add support for academic publications, please refer to the example site for details

 ![Console](https://github.com/zx1239856/hugo-theme-console-dark/blob/master/images/preview.png?raw=true)

 ## Original Live demo